Myths and Legends

-Myths and Legends is a collectible card game based on universal mythologies, developed in 2000 in Santiago, Chile.
-The game currently counts with 39 sets and over 3000 different cards.
+Myths and Legends (Spanish: Mitos y Leyendas) is a collectible card game based on universal mythologies, developed in 2000 in Santiago, Chile.
+The game currently has 39 sets and over 3000 different cards.
 It is the only collectible card game fully produced and developed in Latin-America, with some expansions translated into the English and German languages.
 The game was released in Europe, United States, Oceania and Latin America.
 In January 2010, the game went into "indefinite recess" due to the bankruptcy of the publisher, Salo.
 In October 2014 the game was officially brought back to print with the release of Furia, a 190-card expansion that saw the return of many of the original artists to the game.